Careers, Work Experience & University Advice

-Come to us for: Work Experience, excursions to Career Markets, guest speakers and lectures, access to external courses, School-Based Apprenticeships (ASBAs), assistance with job seeking and employability skills.
-We also help with applications to CIT, university through UAC, VTAC, QTAC etc, as well as scholarships, and more.
+Come to us for: Work Experience, excursions to career markets, guest speakers and lectures, access to external courses, Australian School-Based Apprenticeships (ASBAs), assistance with job seeking and employability skills.
+We also help with applications to CIT and university through UAC, VTAC, QTAC etc, as well as scholarships and more.

-With two Moving Forward officers to help you transition into year 11 and out of year 12, as well as a Careers advisor, there is someone who can work with you, one-on-one, to explore the options that are out there.
+With 2 Moving Forward officers to help you transition into year 11 and out of year 12, as well as Careers advisors, there is someone who can work with you, one-on-one, to explore the options that are out there.

 Student Pathways Planning

 We work with students, families and pastoral care teachers to individually help with Pathways Planning.

 We offer a range of services to assist you with career planning.
 The Careers team are available to students during school hours and appointments can be made to discuss options.

 We offer a range of events providing information to students and parents throughout the year.
 Please join our Careers Google Classroom for all the up-to-date information (code 4dalek6).

 Work Experience is a great way to explore career paths and to find out what is involved in an occupation.
 This is especially true if you are unsure about the type of work you would like to do when you leave college.
 Work Experience often leads to further employment opportunities, including part time work.